A Walk In The Yard

 return from the roots after a very cold weather event.

-We have two Celeste trees which easily tolerated 19 degrees
+Celeste trees which easily tolerated 17 degrees in 2018

 LSU Purple is my favorite of the black figs